-Port Commission Actions Port Acceptance Items City Acceptance Items 1 The Commission finds the Port Acceptance Items are functional and constructed in conformity with project and regulatory requirements. х 2 The Commission accepts Offers of Improvement from the Master Developer. x х 3 The Commission accepts the Port and City Acceptance Items for public use. х х 4 The Commission dedicates the Port and City Acceptance Items for street and sidewalk purposes. х х 5 The Commission accepts the Port Acceptance Items for maintenance and liability purposes. х 6 The Commission approves the DDA Amendment to allow the Developer to maintain the Port Acceptance Items as a project cost in the absence of Services Special Taxes. х 7 The Commission recommends the Board of Supervisors accept the City Acceptance Items. x 8 The Commission recommends the Board of Supervisors approve the DDA Amendment. x 9 The Commission approves the MMEP, authorizes the Executive Director to execute the MMEP, and recommends Board of Supervisors approve the MMEP. х х
+Port Acceptance City Acceptance Port Commission Actions Items Items 1 The Commission finds the Port Acceptance Items are functional and constructed in conformity with project x and regulatory requirements.
+The Commission accepts the Offers of Improvements 2 from the Master Developer for the Port Acceptance X × Items .
+3 The Commission accepts the Port and City Acceptance Х x Items and dedicates them for public use.
+4 The Commission designates the applicable Port and City Х Х Acceptance Items for street and sidewalk purposes.
+The Commission accepts the Port Acceptance Items for 5 maintenance and liability purposes, subject to several Х , items, including approval of and entry into the DDA X Amendment and entry into the MMEP or interim license.
+The Commission acknowledges and accepts the 6 Conditional Assignment of Warranties issued by the X Developer on May 9, 2022 pursuant to the PIA.
+The Commission approves the DDA Amendment to allow the Developer to maintain the Port Acceptance Items as 7 a project cost in the absence of Services Special Taxes X and recommends the Board of Supervisors approve the DDA Amendment.
+The Commission recommends the Board of Supervisors accept the City Acceptance Items, dedicate the City 8 Acceptance Items to public use, and accept the City X Acceptance Items for maintenance and liability purposes . ۵ The Commission recommends the Board of Supervisors X 9 approve the DDA Amendment. ^ The Commission approves the MMEP, authorizes the Executive Director to negotiate and execute the MMEP, 10 and recommends Board of Supervisors authorize the X X Executive Director and Public Works Director to negotiate and execute approve the MMEP.
+The Commission accepts the Port Acceptance Items for 44 maintenance and liability purposes, subject to the approval of the DDA Amendment, and delegates to the v 11 Executive Director or her designee the authority to Х accept any deferred infrastructure identified in Public Works Order No. 205012 at a later date. •

-Port Commission Actions Port Acceptance Items City Acceptance Items 10 The Commission accepts the Port Acceptance Items for maintenance and liability purposes, subject to the approval of the DDA Amendment, and delegates to the Executive Director or her designee to accept any deferred infrastructure at a later date. х 11 The Commission authorizes and directs the Executive Director or her designee to execute and record a Partial Release of Master Lease to transfer ownership of accepted Port Accepted or Deferred Infrastructure. х
+Port Acceptance City Acceptance Port Commission Actions Items Items 12 The Commission authorizes and directs the Executive Director or her designee to execute and record a Partial х X Release of Master Lease releasing the Port Acceptance Items and City Acceptance Items from the Master Lease to transfer ownership of accepted Port Accepted or Deferred Infrastructure.